 -

-Share CFDs are financial instruments that mirror the price of a particular share by offering several advantages such as capital leverage and tax exemptions.
-CFD providers offer shares from all around the world:
+Share CFDs are financial instruments that replicate the price of a particular stock while offering several advantages, such as capital leverage and potential tax exemptions.
+CFD providers offer access to shares from markets across the globe:

 -